Electromagnetic Source Imaging via a Data-Synthesis-Based Convolutional Encoder-Decoder Network: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a new data-driven neural method to solve the ESI problem.
-Compared with the traditional methods, which utilize prior modeling to estimate sources, we generated large-scale training sets via a data synthesis strategy, driving the neural network to automatically learn scalp-to-source mapping.
-Considering the spatio-temporal characteristics of E/MEG signals, we introduced spatio-temporal prior knowledge in the data generation.
-This strategy can easily utilize prior information without the requirement of mathematical modeling and can conveniently be applied to a new batch of data without optimizing the parameters again.
-Furthermore, the architecture of DAE is designed with specific blocks to robustly resist high-level noise and better spatio-temporal feature extraction.
-Simulation and real data experiments show that DST-DAE not only achieves better brain source reconstruction than the traditional model-driven methods but also offers excellent antinoise performance.
-Our future work will focus on designing better architecture and loss functions for dealing with complex brain source situations.
+In conclusion, we have proposed a novel neural network method termed DST-CedNet to solve the ESI problem.
+Compared with traditional methods that rely on optimization constraints to estimate sources, DST-CedNet generate large-scale training sets via a data synthesis strategy, allowing the neural network to automatically learn the sensor-to-source mapping.
+By leveraging prior knowledge regarding the spatio-temporal characteristics of brain activities during data generation, prior information can be readily incorporated without the need of sophisticated mathematical modeling and can conveniently be applied to new data without further optimization.
+Furthermore, the neural network integrates discriminative learning and latent-space representation under the framework of the Convolutional encoder-decoder, \textbf{where the auxiliary latent-space representation task in the CedNet designed with specific blocks is able to extract a robust spatio-temporal feature from highly noisy E/MEG signals, effectively regularizing the solution obtained from discriminative learning.} Both simulation and realistic data analyses demonstrate that DST-CedNet outperforms traditional and cutting edge deep learning ESI approaches in a range of source settings.
+Therefore, the method provides a useful tool for source localization in both basic science and translational studies.